Briefing · 01/05/2026

 Fine.
 If you are going to build your own tools because IT is too slow, IT will deploy agents that do your work because the organisation is too messy.

-That is not a documented motive.
-It is the revenge version of the pattern — the thing people will not put in the business case but may still feel in the room.
+That is the revenge version of the pattern: the thing people will avoid putting in the business case but may still feel in the room.

 The official language will be cleaner: